paula-verdugo/paula-verdugo.github.io/_pages/teaching.md

 title: Teaching
 permalink: /teaching/
 ---
-I have been a teaching assistant in different courses.
+I have been a teaching assistant in a variety of courses at the following institutions:
 ## At Universidad de la República, Uruguay

 <style>